Where Have All the Honey Bees Gone? The Mystery of the Disappearing Honey Bees

 If you grow your own strawberries try planting basil in the same place to encourage pollination and to increase the crop yield of the strawberry plants.

-Most herbs will flower if you leave some unpicked and flowereheads from chives are a wonderful colourful addition to salads, simply pick a few heads and scatter them over your food.
+Most herbs will flower if you leave some unpicked and flowerheads from chives are a wonderful colourful addition to salads, simply pick a few heads and scatter them over your food.
 You can also use the flowers that appear on rosemary plants.

 Don’t forget to put out a small amount of water for bees too, a shallow plate or saucer is perfect for this as bees are too small to drink from ponds or water features.

-This is a good daily job to give the children of the house, which will encourage the next generation to care for our bees too.
+This is a good job to give the children of the house, which will encourage the next generation to care for our bees too.

 Get the kids to plant sunflower seeds in pots and then transplant them to the garden, bees love sunflowers and kids seem to love growing them.